AIRES: A system for air shower simulations: The environment of an air shower

 is used by AIRES to define the position of a point.
 The difference between $z_c$ and $z_v$ gives information about how far from the $z$-axis is the point, and in the ``plane Earth'' zone $z_v$ is set equal to $z_c$.

-This way of taking into account the Earth's shape in the simulations proved to be accurate enough when compared with exact procedures while being economic from the computational point of view, as shown in section \ppref{S:cpureq}.
+This way of taking into account the Earth's shape in the simulations proved to be accurate enough when compared with exact procedures while being economic from the computational point of view.